Skip to content

 ProfileChoose firstAvoid starting with

-You just want to learn AI CLIsGemini CLI or Codex CLIThree tools at once.
+You just want to learn AI CLIsagy or Codex CLIFour tools at once.

 You want serious work in a Git repoCodex CLIFull access before you understand diff and approval flow.